 2This leadership series is non-credit bearing and is completed outside of the normal academic studies.
 The series is avocational and does not lead to employment.

 3Excludes any certifications DeVry already provides financial assistance for via current programs.

-4Qualifying degree and certificate programs include: associate degree programs in Electronics and Computer Technology, Information Technology and Networking or Network Systems Administration; bachelor’s degree programs in Computer Information Systems, Engineering Technology – Computers, Engineering Technology – Electronics, Information Technology and Networking, Network and Communications Management or Software Development; and certificate programs in Cyber Security, Data Mining and Analytics, Software Design and Solutions, Web Mobile Application Development, Cloud Computing, Internet of Things (IoT), Information Technology Essentials, Networking Essentials or Programming Essentials.
+4Qualifying degree and certificate programs include: associate degree programs in Engineering Technology, Information Technology and Networking or Network Systems Administration; bachelor’s degree programs in Computer Information Systems, Engineering Technology, Information Technology and Networking, Network and Communications Management or Software Development; and certificate programs in Cyber Security, Data Mining and Analytics, Software Design and Solutions, Web Mobile Application Development, Cloud Computing, Internet of Things (IoT), Information Technology Essentials, Networking Essentials or Programming Essentials.

 5For complete details on the Women+Tech Scholarship, visit our Scholarships page.